Things to do in Amsterdam City Centre

 Get stuck into the Museum Quarter

-How could we list things to do in central Amsterdam without insisting you hot-foot it straight to the Museum Quarter.
-This small area is crammed with some of the most impressive art collections in the world, from old to modern masters, by way of the Rijksmuseum, Van Gogh and Stedelijk museums.
+How could we list things to do in central Amsterdam without insisting you hot-foot it straight to the Museum Quarter?
+This small area is crammed with some of the most impressive art collections in the world, from old to modern masters, by way of the Rijksmuseum, Van Gogh, Moco and Stedelijk museums.
 Armed with the I amsterdam City Card, you’ll have access to Rijksmuseum, Stedelijk, and more than 70 other museums across Amsterdam.
-If you’re a real culture vulture, keep up with our monthly culture guide to see which exhibitions coincide with your trip.
+If you’re a real culture vulture, follow our monthly culture guide to see which exhibitions coincide with your trip.

 Gaze upwards